Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Introduction

 \section{Introduction}

-Writing appropriate logging statements in code is critical for software development in recording program behavior.
-Effective logging statements can facilitate performance analysis~\cite{chen2019improving, xu2009detecting} and provide insights for failure identification~\cite{huo2021semparser}.
+\IEEEPARstart{W}{riting} appropriate logging statements in code is critical for documenting program runtime behavior, supporting various software development tasks.
+Effective logging statements can facilitate performance analysis~\cite{chen2019improving, xu2009detecting} and provide insights for failure identification~\cite{huo2021semparser, huo2023evlog, liu2023scalable,khan2023impact}.
 As shown in the example below, a logging statement typically consists of three \textit{ingredients}: a logging level, logging variables, and logging texts~\cite{he2021survey}.
-The logging level (e.g., \textit{warn}) indicates the severity of a log event.
-Meanwhile, the logging variables (e.g., \textit{url}) contain essential run-time information from system states.
-Additionally, logging texts (e.g., \textit{Failed to connect to host: $<>$}) provides a description of the system activities.
+Specifically, as illustrated in the example below, logging level (e.g., \textit{warn}) indicates the severity of a log event; logging variables (e.g., \textit{url}) contain essential run-time information from system states; and logging texts (e.g., \textit{Failed to connect to host: $<>$}) provides a description of the system's activities.